Shock and Disbelief:

 Some survivors express concern about what will happen to the assailant if the attack is reported or prosecuted.
 Others express a concern that an assailant is sick or ill and needs psychiatric care more than prison.
 It is human to show concern for others, especially those who are troubled, destructive, and confused.
 Some of these attitudes may be the result of the survivor’s effort to understand what happened, particularly if there was a previous relationship.

-Many emotions or changes in feelings may occur over time.
-Some of these may include but not be limited to:
+Many emotions or changes in feelings may occur over time, including but not limited to:

 • Sadness